dgarci23/risc-v-32/README.md

 # RISC-V in Verilog
 ### A Hardware Design Project by David Garcia Gonzalez.

+This project follows the concepts in Computer Architecture of the RISC-V ISA explained in the Patterson and Hennessy book.
+The project tries to create a pipelined processor that includes most of the concepts developed on the book.
+The synthesis is completely developed in Verilog, while SystemVerilog is used for the testbenches.
+The end result is a computing system with a processor and both data and instruction memory.

 # Pipelined Implementation: Assume Branch Not Taken

 ## First Steps: Pipeline Stages and Hardware